openstack-archive/solar/doc/source/tutorials/wordpress.rst

 for it.
 After that we will create Wordpress container which is running on Apache.

-For now you can use Solar only in our Vagrant environment.
-First checkout Solar repo and start vagrant.
+In this tutorial we will use our vagrant environment.
 We need two virtual machines.
-One where Solar database and Orchestrator will run and one where we will install Wordpress and all
+One where Solar database and Orchestrator will run and one where we will install Wordpress and all components:
-components:

 2. Solar installation
 ---------------------